microsoft/kernel-memory-extension-example/README.md

       }
     }
     ```
-3. configure KM builder to store memories in Postgres, for example:
+4. Configure KM builder to store memories in Postgres, for example:
     ```csharp
     // using Microsoft.KernelMemory;
     // using Microsoft.KernelMemory.Postgres;